 Application Review Criteria

-Applications from individual artists and culture bearers will be adjudicated by peer review panels convened by Arts Orange County and its Region I Collaborative, and based on the following review criteria:
+Applications from individual artists and culture bearers will be adjudicated by peer review panels convened by Arts Orange County and its Region VII Collaborative, and based on the following review criteria:

-• Aesthetic Excellence: Artistic work and/or examples of cultural practice demonstrate strong alignment with the components of the Attributes of Excellence in Arts for Change
+- Aesthetic Excellence: Artistic work and/or examples of cultural practice demonstrate should demonstrate strong alignment with the components of the Attributes of Excellence in Arts for Change as defined in the link below: https://www.americansforthearts.org/sites/default/files/Aesthetic%20Perspectives%20Full%20Framework.pdf.
+These components include “commitment, communal meaning, disruption, cultural integrity, risk taking, sensory experience, emotional experience, openness, coherence, resourcefulness, and stickiness.”

 Panel Adjudication and Ranking Scale